gotree94/ARM_University/README.md

    * At the heart of this is the business model.
 Learn through a series of case studies how to understand and deploy business
    * models to capture value and maximize opportunities from your passion for technology.

 ## 3. Explore Courses Explore Books
    * I am a professional engineer
    * Our online educational courses and accompanying books help broaden knowledge in key topics in Computer Science,
    * Computer Engineering and Electronic Engineering.
    * If you are looking for deep, technical training on specific Arm IP you have licensed, explore Arm Training courses and online content.

+### 3.1 Embedded Systems Essentials with Arm – Professional Certificate on edX
+   * Learn how to implement real-world embedded system projects firstly on a simulated microcontroller
+   * using the Mbed API and then get hands on with hardware using a development board to build working embedded prototypes.

+### 3.2 Advanced Embedded Systems on Arm – Professional Certificate on edX
+   * Gain an understanding of the fundamental concepts, challenges, and technologies of
+   * deploying IoT and ML applications on Arm-based development boards.

+### 3.3 Introduction to Microprocessors
+   * An introduction to computer architecture, microprocessors, and CPUs.
+   * Learn about the basic components of a PC, what they do, how they talk to each other and how object code gets transformed into machine code.

+### 3.4 Computer Architecture Essentials on Arm
+   * Gain an understanding of the architecture of modern microprocessors - from pipelining and
+   * branching to cache memories and super-scalar processors.
+   * Our lab exercises will bring to life the theory discussed in the course through a range of simulation tools.

+### 3.5 Business Models for Technology Innovators
+   * Engineers and technology innovators need to understand how their contribution fits into the bigger picture.
+   * At the heart of this is the business model.
+Learn through a series of case studies
+   * how to understand and deploy business models to capture value and maximize opportunities from your passion for technology.

 ## 4. Explore Courses Training
    * I am a hobbyist / maker